caktus/guidebook/source/deploy-strategies.rst

             Use FabulAWS, possibly customizing it for the project

     Else
-        Come up with something new because we're run out of options
+        Come up with something new because we've run out of options

 This should come up with something for most projects.
 We'd only have trouble if we had a project needing a lot of scaling that couldn't use AWS for some